testomatio/reporter/docs/pipes/testomatio.md

 > Remember to replace {API_KEY} with your actual Testomatio API key and adjust the <actual run command> according to your testing setup

-> It's important to note that the provided filter value must match exactly the corresponding tag name, plan ID, label, or JIRA ticket for the desired tests_
+> It's important to note that the provided filter value must match exactly the corresponding tag name, plan ID, label, or JIRA ticket for the desired tests

+Please note that this functionality allows you to easily filter and execute tests based on specific criteria, enhancing your testing experience.